Uses

 - Numbers I use Numbers for the things you’d expect, like taxes, but also for lists, databases, calendar generation, and bibliographies.

 - Pages Long-form writing and business letters and invoices.
 Right up to the pont I send a manuscript to a publisher and I export it, the final draft is in Pages.
-Once a publisher has a ms., I have to license a new copy of Microsoft Word for final edits.
+Once a publisher has a ms., I license Microsoft Word for final edits, then abandon it again.

 - Podcasts

 - Pop-Clip “A multi-tool for text”.
-I'm fairly new to Pop-Clip, but really find it useful for small text modifications from the keyboard.
+I’m fairly new to Pop-Clip, but really find it useful for small text modifications from the keyboard and single-word spell-check.

 - Preview Basic image editing for Web pages.